NHSDigital/dtos-analyse-data-pipeline/infrastructure/environments/local/README.md

 ## Interactive development

+### TLDR

-TLDR - Make sure no containers are running.
+Make sure no containers are running.
 Start VSCode.
 Run the command `Dev Containers: Reopen in Container`.
-Chose the container you want.
+Chose the container(s) you want to develop in.
+Any Function App containers must be started manually with `func + F5` or debugged via the launch configuration `Attach to Python Functions`.

 ### Overview